nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/routing-traffic-to-your-app.md

 ---
-title: "Routing Traffic to Your Application"
+title: "Routing traffic to applications"
-description: "Learn how to route external traffic to your Kubernetes applications using NGINX Gateway Fabric."
 weight: 100
 toc: true
 docs: "DOCS-1426"
 ---

-{{<custom-styles>}}
+Learn how to route external traffic to your Kubernetes applications using NGINX Gateway Fabric.

+## Overview

 You can route traffic to your Kubernetes applications using the Gateway API and NGINX Gateway Fabric.
 Whether you're managing a web application or a REST backend API, you can use NGINX Gateway Fabric to expose your application outside the cluster.

-## Prerequisites
+## Before you begin

 - [Install]({{< relref "installation/" >}}) NGINX Gateway Fabric.
 - [Expose NGINX Gateway Fabric]({{< relref "installation/expose-nginx-gateway-fabric.md" >}}) and save the public IP address and port of NGINX Gateway Fabric into shell variables: